WellthCare

-The Shocking Truth About PTSD and Your Paycheck
+The Real Cost of PTSD on Your Paycheck

-Let's be brutally honest for a moment.
-When we talk about Post-Traumatic Stress Disorder at work, we tiptoe around the human cost.
-We discuss care access and clinical outcomes.
-But we’re missing the raw, systemic truth: your employee benefits plan has a perverse financial incentive to ignore trauma until it becomes a crisis.
+Let's be honest: when we talk about PTSD at work, we dance around the human cost.
+We discuss care access and clinical outcomes—but we're missing the raw truth: your employee benefits plan has a perverse incentive to ignore trauma until it becomes a crisis.

 Offering telehealth for PTSD is a step, but it's often just a faster ambulance at the bottom of the cliff.
 The real failure is at the top.
-Our entire benefits architecture is engineered to pay for sickness, not to invest in preventing the human and financial avalanche that follows untreated trauma.
+Our entire benefits architecture is built to pay for sickness, not to prevent the human and financial avalanche that follows untreated trauma.

 The Costly Waiting Game Built Into Your Plan